aws-ia/terraform-aws-eks-blueprints/examples/ai-ml/ray/README.md

 4. [python3](https://www.python.org/)
 5. [jq](https://stedolan.github.io/jq/)

-Additionally for end-to-end configuration of Ingress, this examples expects the following to be pre-configured.
+Additionally for end-to-end configuration of Ingress, you can optionally provide the following:

 1. A [Route53 Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-configuring.html) configured in the account where you are deploying this example.
 E.g. "bar.com"
 2. An [ACM Certificate](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) in the account + region where you are deploying this example.
 A wildcard certificate is preferred, e.g. "*.bar.com"